John Bryan Hicks (1932–2021) was an architect, photographer, railway enthusiast and most importantly my Dad.

+In his memory, I created Bryan as a single-weight open type font, a faithful digital recreation of his distinctive handwriting.
 Growing up I was subconsciously inspired by the different aspects of design that he introduced to me, from mid-century vinyl record covers to architecture and signage.
 In particular, his distinctive architect's handwriting was very evocative to me, and I decided I should try and capture it as a font.
-It could be something carrying his name that outlives him, and also something else to talk to him about.

 This gave me an ideal starting point of an almost complete set of latin characters and numerals, all written in a similar size and weight.
 I took photos of these and used the grid template from calligraphr to assemble the characters using Procreate on the iPad.